 This programme focuses on the following interrelated areas:

 The future of data regulation

 In January 2020 we launched the Rethinking data programme by setting up a working group to explore changes in the digital ecosystem that can enable countervailing visions for the use and governance of data.
-The final report will be published in 2022.
+The final report was published in 2022.
 We are also engaging in a live policy debate in the UK on potential post-Brexit reforms to the data regulation framework.

 The future of AI regulation